AutoTorrent allows easy cross-seeding

 This mode is very slow as it will try a lot of files.

 Start by installing and configuring.

-Step 1, build the database with autotorrent -r, this may take some time.
+Step 1, build the database with autotorrent-env/bin/autotorrent -r, this may take some time.

-Step 2, have some torrents ready and run autotorrent -a folder/with/torrents/*.torrents, this command will spit out how it went with adding the torrents.
+Step 2, have some torrents ready and run autotorrent-env/bin/autotorrent -a path/to/torrents/*.torrent, this command will spit out how it went with adding the torrents.